SNWCreations/Citizens2Legacy/README.md

 ## Compiling

-Run `gradlew updateSubmodules` if upstream is not cloned while cloning this repository.

-Then run `gradlew applyPatches` to apply the patches to the upstream project.
+Run `gradlew applyPatches` to apply the patches to the upstream project.

 Now the patched project is ready at `target` folder,